palmin/animated-ui-label/README.md

 <img src="example.gif"/>

 If these assumptions are not met, the text will be changed without animation.
+You just need the AnimatedLabel.h/m as everything else is just for testing purposes.

 AnimatedLabel is made to allow other kinds of text interpolations.
 You override